Braspag/braspag.github.io/_i18n/en/_posts/antifraude/2017-07-26-antifraude.md

 |`ProviderAnalysisResult.ResultDetails.ProviderOrderId`|Order ID on ReDShield|string|
 |`ProviderAnalysisResult.Ndc`|Exclusive ID of the ReDShield request|string|

-## Querying a transaction on ACI Worldwide
+## Querying a transaction at ACI Worldwide

 ### Request